-We tested management's impairment review of Long-lived assets, including goodwill, and reviewed their assessment of impairment triggers.
+We tested management's impairment analysis of goodwill, as well as their assessment of impairment triggers.

-Our work included:
+Our audit procedures included:

-- Comparing the assumptions used for the purpose of the impairment testing (i) with the Company's budget, (ii) with past performance and (iii) to other evidence of future intentions for the use of assets, - Assessing the consistency of the impairment review model with that used in prior years, - Challenging key assumptions, including discount rate and inflation, - Performing sensitivity analysis over key assumptions in the model in order to assess the potential impact of a range of possible outcomes.
+- > assessing the consistency of the model used by management in performing the impairment test as compared to prior years, - assessing the reasonableness of the assumptions used in performing impairment testing on the basis of (i) the Group's budget, (ii) historical performance and (iii) evidence of the intended use of the assets, - > challenging key assumptions, including the growth rate and the terminal value derived from the Group business plan as well as the discount rate and the inflation rate, - performing a sensitivity analysis over the key assumptions used in the model in order to assess the potential impact of a range of possible outcomes.